nicu/g4FixturesDemo/Readme.md

 # g4FixturesDemo

-This application exemplifies a very simple use case for the [g4Fixtures][g4f-repo] library.
+This application exemplifies a very simple use case for the [g4Fixtures][g4f-repo] library, that I'm currently working on.
 See it in action here: [http://nicu.github.io/g4FixturesDemo][demo]

 It displays a list of users, lets you create new random ones or delete existing users.
 Any changes performed on the list will persist between page refreshes.